 Some literary masters: Beckett (the Trilogy, the plays), Hemingway (the short stories), Garcia Marquez (the novels), Milan Kundera (his literary criticism), the critic Harold Bloom (whose central thesis of an agon among writers, not to mention prophets and religion-makers, has greatly influenced me), Donald Barthelme and Witold Gombrowicz (both wonderfully strange), Kafka, Twain ("Huckleberry Finn," because if you're going to write one book, maybe that should be it), George Saunders, David Mitchell ("Cloud Atlas" - genius), Cormac McCarthy (masterful "Blood Meridian" - high genius).

 I love Italian, Thai, Indian, pho.
 German dishes are comfort food, especially with so many of my German relatives, and Mom, now gone.
 I prefer to take my Italian in Italy.
+August 2016.
+Villa in the Dolomites.
+Come with me.

 Electronics.
 Because here's why.